What are the aims of this leaflet?

 Stop tight hairstyles: This is the most important step to take to prevent hair loss from worsening or becoming permanent whilst giving the best chance for the hair to recover.
 Hair regrowth may start around 3 months after discontinuing these hair practices, and once the hair cycle is restored.

-Topical corticosteroid preparations.
+Topical corticosteroids.
 Potent steroid based preparations (e.g. lotions, gels, or mousses) can help improve any symptoms of itch or redness of the scalp.
 Prolonged use of topical steroids can cause thinning or lightening of the skin.

 Steroid injections (known as ‘intralesional steroids’) may be offered by your doctor to treat small area on your scalp if there is evidence of inflammation.
 However, these injections can be uncomfortable and may cause thinning/dimpling of the skin (atrophy) or lighter patches at the site of injection.